Aspect Template Families

 # In another — preview a template

-forge aspect preview --template vendor-sdk-personalized --preset salesforce-chat
+forge aspect preview --template vendor-sdk-personalized --preset embedded-service-chat

 Each mock SDK draws a MOCK · pill with the partner name (usually bottom-right).
 Click the pill (or press Enter while it is focused) to open a panel that summarizes what the real integration does, offers one-click simulated partner actions (appended to window.__mockPartnerCalls), and shows the rolling call log.
 The hidden-iframe-sso template adds a separate MOCK · SSO pill (bottom-left) after the token arrives; click it to inspect the mock payload.
 The floating-action-button preset shows a brief Opening help… status chip before the new tab, and the /help mock page includes a Reveal typical post-navigation content control so you can see a second-step interaction without a real CMS.